MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-billing-service/orderbyfield.md

 ms.author: eur
 description: Defines the field order of insertion orders returned using SearchInsertionOrders.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # OrderByField Value Set - Customer Billing

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the field order of insertion orders returned using [SearchInsertionOrders](../customer-billing-service/searchinsertionorders.md).

 ## Syntax